 Women, and partners, have embraced the Internet as it offers them a venue to research resources for vaginismus treatment without disclosing their own suffering in fear of shame or embarrassment.

-However, like any other researched topic, one needs to decipher truth from false for accurate and reliable decision making.
-With vaginismus being an anxiety-based condition, and with posts that are rich with personal struggles, that may be a tall order.
+However, like any other researched topic, one needs to decipher truth from false for accurate and reliable decision-making.
+With vaginismus being an anxiety-based condition and with posts rich with personal struggles, that may be a tall order.

 Common misconceptions about vaginismus treatment include:

 - It will take many months to cure

 - It is impossible to predict how many treatment sessions are needed.